B7rian/ripsum/README.md

 # Performance

+ripsum used to use a lot of threads, but the performance gains weren't there and I'm currently working on benchmarks to determine the best path forward.

 ## CPU Utilization

-ripsum utilize as much of your CPU as it can and will likely saturate the I/O bandwidth on your system.
+One of the goals of ripsum is to use as many CPU core/threads as are needed to take advantage of the I/O bandwidth on your system.
 You can infer that your I/O bandwidth is saturated if ripsum is running a large job and CPU utilization is less than 100% - in this case ripsum can't get the data off of the filesystem fast enough to keep the CPU busy.

 Actual speedup vs. find+sha256sum depends on your system.
 For example, on systems with slower cores and/or fast I/O, you might see 4 or more cores